Introduction

 • Inclusion and exclusion of log files

-• Parsing logs based on Regex and JSON
+• Parsing logs using Regex and JSON

-• Filtering based on tag
+• Filtering logs based on tags

-Components of a log format
+Components of a Log Format

 File Configurations